ddnexus/pagy/quick-start.md

 !!!
 Pagy doesn't load unnecessary code in your app!
-Uncomment/edit the `pagy.rb` file in order to **explicitly require the extras** you need and eventually customize the static `Pagy::DEFAULT` variables in the same file.
+Uncomment/edit the `pagy.rb` file in order to **explicitly require the extras** you need and eventually customize the static `Pagy::DEFAULT` options in the same file.

-You can further customize the variables per instance, by explicitly passing any variable to the `Pagy*.new` constructor or to any `pagy*` backend/controller method.
+You can further customize the options per instance, by explicitly passing any option to the `Pagy*.new` constructor or to any `pagy*` backend/controller method.
 !!!